junghyey/grinnell-elephant/written_reports/sprint_journal.md

 | Mae    | Demoing the prototype    |
 |Hyeyun | Demoing the prototype |

-3. Which user stories were activated?
+3.  **Which user stories were activated?**
-- User case 1
+- User case 1: New user

-4. Additional notes describing the session, e.g. observations of the test user's behavior.
+4. **Additional notes describing the session (e.g., observations of the test user's behavior)**
 - The tester was confused about what to do next, which suggest we need more clear and intuitive prototype sessions.
 - Flow: instructions (affordance) -> click on pomodoro -> starts a timer -> opened and changed settings -> tried to cancel timer -> closed -> collectibles -> unlocked mystery -> tried to unlock a collectible -> custom checklist -> added and switched to checklist -> changed widget character -> change color mode

-5. The feedback you got from the tester
+5. **Feedback received from the tester**

-#### Direct Feedback
+**Direct Feedback**
 - Affordance missing (next/back button for manuals, scrollbar)
 - Add introductions in user manual for pomodoro, widget bar, adding the widget to the widgetbar, how the token-collectible system works
 - Should be more clear on the role of user (first time/returning), can refer back to use case
-- No notifications
+- Need to add notifications
-- No pause/restart/cancel options for timer
+- Need to add pause/restart/cancel options for timer
-- No update of tokens
+- Need to add feature about update of tokens
-- No update of customizable items to the widget checklist
+- Need to update of customizable items to the widget checklist
 - Lay prototype flat for stakeholder testing
 - Add option in settings to pick what checklist to use

-6. Not only will your prototype change, but also, you might choose to change the way you present it to your user.
+6.**Not only will our prototype change, but also, we might change how we present it to users.**
 - We should give more instruction and explain use case to the tester. (ex: first time user..etc..)

 #### Revisions

-##### Prototype
+**Prototype Update**
 Added Close button to every feature
  (picture)
 Added next page button in the tutorial